-High blood pressure is a risk factor that can increase your chance of developing heart disease, a stroke, and other serious conditions.
+High blood pressure (hypertension) is a risk factor that can increase your chance of developing heart disease, a stroke, and other serious conditions.
 As a rule, the higher the blood pressure, the greater the risk.
-Treatment includes a change in lifestyle risk factors where these can be improved - losing weight if you are overweight, regular physical activity, a healthy diet, cutting back if you drink a lot of alcohol, stopping smoking, and a low salt and caffeine intake.
+Treatment includes a change in lifestyle risk factors where these can be improved.
+For example, losing weight if you are overweight, regular physical activity, a healthy diet, cutting back if you drink a lot of alcohol, stopping smoking, and a low salt and caffeine intake.
 If needed, medication can lower blood pressure.

 What is blood pressure?

-Blood pressure is the pressure of blood in your arteries.
+Blood pressure is the pressure of blood in your blood vessels (arteries).
 Blood pressure is measured in millimetres of mercury (mm Hg).
 Your blood pressure is recorded as two figures.
 For example, 150/95 mm Hg.
 This is said as 150 over 95.